nforgeio/RaspberryDebugger/README.md

 * .NET Core is not supported on Raspberry 1, 2, or Zero cards
 * 64-bit Raspberry Pi OS is not supported
-* Only .NET Core 3.1+ SDKs are supported (we'll add .NET 5 when it's formally released)
+* Only .NET Core 3.1 and .NET 5 SDKs are supported
 * **Start Without Debugging** or **Attach to Process...** are not supported (yet)
 * Raspberry debugging uses the default project debugging profile
 * HTTPS is not currently supported for ASPNET debugging